Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 When it comes to deciding how to manage your projects and resources effectively, understanding your options is crucial.

-So, what way to choose – offshore hiring, in-house team, or freelancer?
-For your convenience, we have gathered the most relevant criteria to help you select the best way for your business.
+So, what way to choose – offshore hiring, in-house team or freelancer?
+For your convenience, we’ve outlined criteria to help you select the best approach, whether you hire offshore programmers, freelancers, or full-time staff.

 Criteria 1: Project scope and complexity